geowa4/pajamas/README.md

 This can be useful when simulating latency.

+### error

+The default rejection handler for the generated promise.

 ### headers

 A map of header key/value pairs to send along with the request.